Chart Color Schemes

 East Launceston features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 66.0% of all households, including 28.1% couples with children, 29.0% couples without children, and 8.5% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 29.7% and group households comprising 4.3%.
-The median household size is 2.4 people, which is larger than the Rest of Tas. average of 2.3.
+Family households account for 66.0% of all households, including 28.1% couples with children, 29.0% couples without children, and 8.5% single parent families.
+Non-family households make up the remaining 34.0%, with lone person households at 29.7% and group households comprising 4.3%.
+The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households